Brampton Christian School

-Brampton Christian School, formerly Kennedy Road Tabernacle Christian School, founded in 1977, is an independent school in Caledon, Ontario, Canada.
+Brampton Christian School, formerly Kennedy Road Tabernacle Christian School, founded in 1977, is an independent, interdenominational Christian school in Caledon, Ontario, Canada.
 It is owned by Kennedy Road Tabernacle.

 Arts

-The high school's music department has two bands, Academy Band and Jazz band, as well as a Junior Jazz Band in the junior high.
+The school's music department has one Academy Band.
 It also has a vocal ensemble that performs at concerts and other events.

 Athletics

 The high school's team is called the BCS Bobcats.
-There are teams for badminton, basketball, cross-country, soccer, swimming, track and field, and volleyball, and flag football.
+There are teams for badminton, basketball, cross-country, soccer, track and field, volleyball, and flag football.
 The teams participate in Ontario Federation of School Athletic Associations, Region of Peel Secondary Schools Athletic Association, and Ontario Christian Secondary Schools Athletic Association tournaments.